Cocaine Addiction and Abuse

 • Cocaine is derived from coca leaves, most commonly grown in Central and South America.
 The leaves are chemically treated and processed to be turned into the powdered white substance sold as cocaine.
 Read here for more on how cocaine is made.

-• Cocaine abuse provides euphoria to occur by affecting the central nervous system and producing high levels of dopamine.
-The intensity and speed of cocaine's effect on the mind depend on the way in which it is taken.
+• Cocaine abuse causes euphoria to occur by affecting the central nervous system and producing high levels of dopamine.
+The intensity and speed of cocaine's effect on the mind depend on how it is taken.
 Read here for more on how cocaine is taken.

 • For powdered cocaine, there are a variety of risk factors that determine how likely a person is to become addicted.
 Read here for the warning signs of cocaine abuse.